opensearch-project/documentation-website/_field-types/supported-field-types/derived.md

 Derived fields are not indexed but are computed dynamically by retrieving values from the `_source` field or doc values.
 Thus, they can be slow to execute.
 To improve performance, try the following:

-- Prune the search space by adding query filters on indexed fields and derived fields.
+- Prune the search space by adding query filters on indexed fields together with derived fields.
-- Prefer using doc values over `_source` in the script for faster access.
+- Prefer using doc values over `_source` in the script for faster access, whenever applicable.
 - Consider using a [`prefilter_field`](#prefilter-field) to automatically prune the search space without explicit filters in the search request.

 ### Prefilter field